 Welcome!

-My passion for psychology and neuroscience comes from my personal experiences of Post-Traumatic Stress Disorder (PTSD), addiction, and aversive childhood experiences (ACE) which impact the persistence of behaviors that are exhibited today.
+My passion for psychology and neuroscience comes from my experience working with Post-Traumatic Stress Disorder (PTSD), addiction, and adverse childhood experiences (ACE) which impact the persistence of behaviors that are exhibited today.
 I am especially interested in impactful intervention methods, substance abuse rehabilitation, and risk-reduction programs.
 I also like understanding the neurobiology underlying decision-making, compulsion, and reward circuits, as they relate to addiction behaviors.
 I would like to continue this research into my graduate degree.

 Study Abroad Program lead by UCF Professors